-Study of the effect of Adopting IFRSbased accounting standards on accounting quality has also been done Indonesia's data.
-(Sirait and Siregar 2014) study the accounting quality and dividend policy.
-However, there is a lack of study investigating the IFRS-based accounting standard and accounting quality using Indonesia's data.
-From a corporate governance perspective, Indonesia follows the two-tiers board system (Darmadi 2013), the 16th-largest in the world and the largest economy in Southeast (Darmadi 2016).
-However, Indonesia's company has a weak corporate governance external mechanism (La Porta, Lopez-De-Silanes, and Shleifer 1999).
-Therefore, it is essential to understand the impact of IFRS-based accounting standard countries of the different political, institutional and economic environment, such as Indonesia (Liu et al. 2011).
-Indonesia is also considered developing or countries that undergone significant regulatory reforms and has an institutional environment that differs from other countries (Sirait and Siregar 2014).
-Accounting standard in developing countries is a difference compared to the developed market.
+Indonesia is also considered developing papnomics or countries that have undergone significant regulatory reforms and has an institutional environment that differs from other countries (Sirait and Siregar 2014).
+Accounting standard in developing countries is a difference compared 1/2 the developed market.
 Therefore, it is difficult for investors to judge a firm's actual performance and make a rational investment decision (Rashid and Islam, 2008).
-Only one study investigates the subject matter using Indonesia's data: Krismiaji, Aryani, and Suhardianto (2016).
-However, Krismiaji, Aryani, and Suhardianto (2016) use the discretionary accrual as a measurement of accounting quality from 2008 to 2011. study employs the accounting conservatism to measure the accounting quality for 2008 to 2017 periods.
-Few studies investigate the role of corporate governance as moderating variables between the adoption of IFRS-based standard and accounting accounting quality.
+Only one study investigates the subject matter using Indonesia's data: Krismiaji, Aryani, and Suhardjanto (2016).
+However, Krismiaji, Aryani, and Suhardjanto (2016) use the discretionary accrual as a measurement of accounting quality from 2008 to 2011.
+This study employs the accounting conservatism to measure the accounting quality for 2008 to 2012 periods.
+Few studies investigate the role of corporate governance as moderating variables between the adoption of IFRS-based accounting standard and accounting quality.
 Therefore, there is a desire to examine corporate governance's role as a moderating variable between the adoption of IFRS-based accounting standard and accounting quality.
 Thus, this study investigates the effect of adopting IFRSbased accounting standards on accounting quality.
-Besides, this study also examines corporate governance's role moderating variable between the adoption of IFRS-based accounting standard and accounting quality.
-This study provides the empirical findings that contribute to the accounting quality literature accounting standard development corporate governance due to this study conducted in different business, economic and regulatory environments.
+Besides, this study also examines corporate governance's role as moderating variable between the adoption of IFRS-based accounting standard and accounting quality.
+This study provides the empirical findings that contribute to the accounting quality literature and accounting standard development and corporate governance due to this study conducted in different business, economic and regulatory environments.
 This paper is organized into five sections.
 First, it is about the study's background and followed by a literature review and hypothesis development.
-The third and fourth section discusses research method and result. conclusion Finally, the and recommendation are in fifth sections.
+The third and fourth section discusses research method and result.
+Finally. the conclusion and recommendation are in fifth sections.